 In fact, two of Trevor's sons are not currently involved in Hobbs House.
-Charlie is a chiropractor and Archie is in his last year at Plymouth University studying business.
-In addition, Tom and Henry have another string to their bow: fame – they are TV's Fabulous Baker Brothers.
+And Tom and Henry have another string to their bow: fame - they are TV's Fabulous Baker Brothers.

 "You need a healthy family dynamic," says Trevor.
 "Fun is also important, you must enjoy coming to work.
 But at the same time, everyone has to be accountable and accept responsibility for the area they've been given."

 However, it's not just the family that makes Hobbs House what it is.
 "I think, as employers, our great strength is how well we work with people who aren't family," says Trevor.

 Many employees stay with the firm for years.
 "The irony is that there are three generations of some families working for us," says Trevor.